Justin-DynamicD/packer-windows-vsphere/scripts/README.md

 ## wmf51.cmd

 Installs WMF51 which includes PowerShell 5.1.
-Used during Server 2012 installs to ensure later PowerShell scripts run consistently.
+Used during Server 2012 installs to ensure later PowerShell scripts run consistently, not included with 2016.